RogerTangos/blog/packages/personal-blog-lite/content/blog/pandemics-environment/index.md

 ![sick pangolin in a small cage, coughing COVID-19](./panoglin-cough.png)

-What are some similarities between COVID-19, SARS, MERS, Ebola, swine flu (H1N1), Lyme disease, West Nile fever, and HIV/AIDS?
+What are some **similarities between COVID-19, SARS, MERS, Ebola, swine flu (H1N1), Lyme disease, West Nile fever, and HIV/AIDS?**

-All of these originated in wildlife before jumping to humans.
-The ancestors of HIV/AIDS and Ebola were first identified in chimpanzees, while West Nile fever and swine flu were first found in birds.
+**All of these originated in wildlife before jumping to humans.** The ancestors of HIV/AIDS and Ebola were first identified in chimpanzees, while West Nile fever and swine flu were first found in birds.
 (Also known as H1N1, swine flu originated in birds, jumped to pigs, and finally got to humans.)
 The remaining diseases originated in bats.

-In the case of COVID-19, there is strong evidence that an infected bat [^Andersen2020] came in close contact with other wild animals (very likely caged and stressed pangolins and civet cats) that were then exposed to, and possibly eaten by, a human who became infected.[^Berger2020][^Zhang2020] Airplanes and cruise ships then spread the disease worldwide, and the rest is history.
+In the case of COVID-19, there is strong evidence that an infected bat [^Andersen2020] came in close contact with other wild animals (very likely caged and stressed pangolins and civet cats) that were then exposed to, and possibly eaten by, a human who became infected.[^Berger2020] [^Zhang2020] Airplanes and cruise ships then spread the disease worldwide, and the rest is history.

 # Wilderness Is a Wall that Keeps out Disease.
 We're Destroying It.

 ![disease-carrying bat in a clear-cut forest, thinking about an apple and flying towards a city where the Apple logo is visible on a building](./wilderness-disease.jpg)

-In healthy natural environments, wild animals’ diseases circulate mostly in the wild and keep away from humans, with plant and animal diversity shielding humans from infection.[^Ostfeld2012][^Swaddle2008] This is largely because the vast majority of wild animals (including the previously-mentioned civet cats, pangolins, and most birds and bats) are afraid of humans and do their best to avoid us.
+**In healthy natural environments, wild animals’ diseases circulate mostly in the wild and keep away from humans, with plant and animal diversity shielding humans from infection.**[^Ostfeld2012] [^Swaddle2008] This is largely because the vast majority of wild animals (including the previously-mentioned civet cats, pangolins, and most birds and bats) are afraid of humans and do their best to avoid us.
 Furthermore, with a multitude of wild animals available to infect, bacteria and viruses have little incentive to adapt themselves to human hosts.

-But when humans destroy nature – cutting down forests to make farm land, criss-crossing wilderness with roads and pipelines, disruptively damming and diverting rivers that wild animals depend on – it kills those animals.
-It fragments animal communities, and causes the survivors to be hungry and stressed – becoming perfect incubators for disease.
-This also encourages those same animals to venture closer to humans to search for food.
+But **when people destroy nature** – cutting down forests to make farm land, criss-crossing wilderness with roads and pipelines, disruptively damming and diverting rivers that wild animals depend on – it kills those animals. **It fragments animal communities, and causes the survivors to be hungry and stressed – becoming perfect incubators for disease.
+This also encourages those same animals to venture closer to humans** to search for food.

-Scientists believe that this is why shrinking wilderness and disease outbreaks go hand in hand.[^Morand2014] [^Jones2008] [^Keesing2010] Destroying nature sickens wild animals, then brings their contagious diseases to us.
+Scientists believe that this is why shrinking wilderness and disease outbreaks go hand in hand.[^Morand2014] [^Jones2008] [^Keesing2010] **Destroying nature sickens wild animals, then brings their contagious diseases to us.**

 # The Climate Crisis Strengthens Existing Diseases

 Animal-borne diseases like Lyme disease, malaria, West Nile fever, and dengue are already moving into new regions.
-This is because longer, hotter summers, warmer winters, and increased annual rainfall cause the ticks, mosquitos, and fleas that carry these diseases to shift habitats, moving into areas that were previously inhospitable to them. [^Semenza & Suk, 2017] [^CDC2020]
+This is because **longer, hotter summers, warmer winters, and increased annual rainfall cause the ticks, mosquitos, and fleas that carry these diseases to shift habitats, moving into areas that were previously inhospitable to them.** [^Semenza_Suk2017] [^CDC2020]

-By way of example, Europe has seen a sharp and shocking spike in West Nile virus infections, after years of record-breaking warmth,[^Burki2018] [^Semenza & Suk, 2017] while in North America, warmer winters have dramatically expanded ticks’ ranges and made Lyme disease into a household name.[^Sonenshine, 2018] [^Eilsen et al, 2015] [^Hahn et al., 2016]
+By way of example, Europe has seen a sharp and shocking spike in West Nile virus infections, after years of record-breaking warmth,[^Burki2018] [^Semenza_Suk2017] while in North America, warmer winters have dramatically expanded ticks’ ranges and made Lyme disease into a household name.[^Sonenshine2018] [^Eilsen_et_al_2015] [^Hahn_et_al_2016]

 Like animal-borne diseases, diarrheal diseases like Salmonella and campylobacteriosis too benefit from higher temperatures and extreme weather.
 This is because warmer temperatures allow bacteria to multiply faster, while extreme weather creates flooding, sewage spillover, and standing pools of water, which all provide prime bacterial breeding grounds. [^Yun2016] [^CDC2020Diarrheal] [^Levy2016]

 ![friendly anthropomorphic Salmonella bacteria and mosquito sitting in a warm puddle of water, enjoying it like a hot tub](./extreme-weather-disease.png)

-As the earth warms, warmer winters no longer kill disease-carrying pests.
+As the earth warms, **warmer winters no longer kill disease-carrying pests.
 Warmer and longer summers, flooding, and extreme precipitation provide pests and bacteria more time and better conditions for reproduction.
-And all of these contribute to the spread of disease.
+And all of these contribute to the spread of disease.**

 # Air Pollution Weakens Our Defenses

-Many people know that air pollution worsens asthma and heart disease[^Cohen et al., 2005] [^Cohen et al., 2017], but did you know that it also corresponded with deaths from infectious diseases?
+Many people know that air pollution worsens asthma and heart disease[^Cohen_et_al_2005] [^Cohen_et_al_2017], but did you know that it also corresponded with deaths from infectious diseases?

-For COVID-19 sufferers, a small increase in a patient's exposure to air pollution was associated with an 8% higher death rate.
-This was true even when controlling for patient age, health, and wealth, the availability of healthcare services, the population density where they lived, and patients who used to live in polluted areas but didn’t anymore.
-Air pollution was also correlated with higher rates of death in the context of SARS[^Cui2003] and pneumonia[^Neupane et al., 2010].
+**For COVID-19 sufferers, a small increase in a patient's exposure to air pollution was associated with an 8% higher death rate.** This was true even when controlling for patient age, health, and wealth, the availability of healthcare services, the population density where they lived, and patients who used to live in polluted areas but didn’t anymore.
+Air pollution was also correlated with higher rates of death in the context of SARS[^Cui2003] and pneumonia[^Neupane_et_al_2010].

 ![person surrounded by both smoke and COVID-19 fumes](./smog-disease.png)

 Air pollution – even when we were only exposed to it as children – gives us a lifetime of higher susceptibility to many diseases.
-And people who are susceptible to disease are more likely to spread it.
-Air pollution has already contributed to the deadliness of the COVID-19 pandemic - it may well worsen the next one.
+And people who are susceptible to disease are more likely to spread it. **Air pollution has already contributed to the deadliness of the COVID-19 pandemic - it may well worsen the next one.**

 # Diseases Will Continue Melting out of Frozen Land

-During a summer heatwave in August 2016, anthrax melted out of land that we had thought was permanently frozen – the permafrost.
-The escaped anthrax killed a 12-year-old boy, infected at least 20 other people, and killed more than 2,300 reindeer in the area.
-It was the region's first outbreak in 75 years.[^BBC2016]
+**During a summer heatwave in August 2016, anthrax thawed out of land that we had thought was permanently frozen – the permafrost.** The escaped anthrax killed a 12-year-old boy, infected at least 20 other people, and killed more than 2,300 reindeer in the area.
+It was the region's first outbreak in 75 years.[^BBC2016-1]

-This took place in a remote part of Siberia[^BBC2016].
+This took place in a remote part of Siberia[^BBC2016-2].
 If it had happened in a city (or even an arctic village), the results might have been much worse.

 The climate crisis is causing the permafrost to thaw.
-Fast.[^Farquharson, et al., 2019].
-And many people expect pathogens trapped within the previously frozen ground – responsible for such diseases as polio, anthrax, smallpox and the Spanish flu – to eventually be released.[^Goudarzi2016]
+Fast.[^Farquharson_et_al2019].
+And many **people expect pathogens trapped within the previously frozen ground – responsible for such diseases as polio, anthrax, smallpox and the Spanish flu – to eventually be released.**[^Goudarzi2016]

 ![thawing frozen ground with mammoth skeleton and various diseases frozen within.
 One disease has thawed out and is escaping into the world](permafrost-thaw-disease.jpg)

 Human prehistory is long.
-We have no records, strategies, vaccines, or even names for the diseases that plagued our ancient ancestors.
-There's no reason to believe that those ancient diseases would be any less infectious or deadly than those we are fighting today.
+We have no records, strategies, vaccines, or even names for the diseases that plagued our ancient ancestors. **There's no reason to believe that those ancient diseases would be any less infectious or deadly than those we are fighting today.**

 # We Can Fight Pandemics